firemodels/bot/Bundlebot/README.md

 ### Overview

 This directory contains scripts for building FDS/Smokeview installation files or bundles for Windows, Linux and OSX (Mac) computers.
 Two bundle variations are built.
-Bundles are built nightly using the fds and smv revisions from the latest firebot pass.
+Bundles are built nightly using fds and smv revisions from the latest firebot pass.
 Bundles are also built whenever FDS and Smokeview are released.
+In this case the user specifies the fds and smv revision and tags.

 Building a bundle consists of three steps:
   1. run firebot to generate FDS manuals,